-In Textile Design students complete one main unit.
-In this unit students explore organic or manmade forms and look at how designers are inspired by the world around them.
-Students develop 2d and 3d work and explore garment design.
+In Fashion Textiles students complete one main unit.
+Students are introduced a range of textiles techniques and processes and look at how designers are inspired by the world around them.
+Students develop 2d and 3d work and explore fashion design and construction.

 GCSE: 5 lessons per fortnight.

 Year 10 Fine Art covers 2 coursework projects.
 The Autumn term Closely Observed project introduces students to the course and related assessment objectives.
 Students build core drawing and painting skills that they will utilise in future projects.
 Unit 2, Layers in the Landscape, gives students more freedom to explore their own ideas and build on skills developed in project 1.